Raku/doc/CONTRIBUTING_PRs.md

 On Github

 1. Get your own Github account

-2a.
-Define a token (??name) to allow command line access from your local host to your Github account 2b.
+    a.
+Define a token (??name) to allow command line access from your local host to your Github account

+    b.
 Assign the token in your local git resource file (??name)

-3. Fork this repository to your account
+2. Fork this repository to your account

 On your local host: